sherenaLIM/Predictive-Model-for-Dengue-Forked/README.md

 ### Model Selection

 As a start, 4 model families were trained for a 1-week look ahead prediction of dengue cases on data between 2019 and 2021.
 Then the models are validated on 2022 data to assess their performance.
-Prelim evaluation of the model families (see table below) shows that Boosting, Decision Trees and Support Vector perform well even without any hyperparameter tuning.
+Prelim evaluation of the model families (see table below) shows that Boosting, Bagging and Support Vector perform well even without any hyperparameter tuning.
 In contrast, Time Series models have similar, if not worse, performance even after tuning.
 This also suggests that the seasonality of dengue cases may not be as consistent as a Time Series model can handle and/or historical training data is insufficient to fully understand and tune the seasonanlity components.

 | Model Family | Model | RMSE |
 |-----|-----|:-----:|